A member of The Writers’ Union of Canada, SCBWI, and CANSCAIP.

 Since his presentation is power point, he requires an LCD projector (provided by the school), or a smart board, a screen, and a microphone (if the audience size is over 50 kids).
 He will bring his own laptop.

 Member: Writer’s Union of Canada, Society of Children’s Books Writers and Illustrators.
 Winner: Second Story Press’s Aboriginal Writing Award.
-Finalist: Silver Birch Award, CLA Book of the Year for Children, Hackmatack Award, Manitoba Young Reader’s Choice Award.
-2X named Canadian Children’s Book Centre Best Books for Children.
-Burt Award Honour Book.
-Included on CBC’s list of “25 Canadian YA books to read in fall 2023.”
+Finalist: Ontario White Pine Award, Ontario Silver Birch Award, CLA Book of the Year for Children, CODE Burt Award, Hackmatack Award, Manitoba Young Reader’s Choice Award, First Nations Communities Read Award.
+Several times included in Canadian Children’s Book Centre Best Books for Children and Teens.
 All ages from 8 and up.
-Up to 100 or so participants.
+Up to 100 or so participants. $250 for one session, $450 for two, $675 for three, $900 for a full day (four sessions).
+Plus a travel fee of $0.50/km to and from Brampton, Ontario.
+Virtual visits $200 plus HST for 30-60 minutes, $150 plus HST for each subsequent session on the same day.

 Susan Currie is a passionate and dynamic elementary teacher in Brampton, Ontario.
 Before she entered the public school system, she earned a living as an accompanist, music director, choir director, dinner musician, leader of various music programs for children, and piano teacher.
-She’s the author of two middle grade novels and a YA novel.
-All of these books explore themes of friendship, music, navigating challenges, being resilient, and finding your identity.
-Susan also has an upcoming nonfiction book about the Haudenosaunee (spring 2024).
+She’s the author of two middle grade novels, and two YA novels.
+Her novels all explore themes of friendship, music, navigating challenges, being resilient, and finding your identity.
+She has also written three nonfiction books on Indigenous topics.
 Susan has been on multiple Indigenous writing teams through the Elementary Federation of Ontario.
-She wrote lesson plans and prompts for Pearson’s Spark.
+She wrote lesson plans and prompts for Spark, Pearson’s online reading program.
 Susan is an adoptee who was in the foster care system briefly as a baby, and only learned of her Haudenosaunee heritage (Cayuga Nation, Turtle Clan) as an adult.
 She is happily married to John and has a wonderful daughter named Rachel.

-Susan is also excited to do writing workshops with small groups (no more than 15 or so).
+Susan is also delighted to do writing workshops with small groups (no more than 15 or so).
 Topics might include the following, but please reach out to discuss your needs as Susan will happily customize a session.

 Building exciting scenes or characters